9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

 You don’t need to be the loudest in the room to be the most memorable.

-When you’re grounded and attentive, patients feel safe.
+When you are centered and attentive, patients instantly feel safe.

-And safety builds trust—before the treatment even begins.
+And safety builds trust — long before treatment begins.

 Try this: